James Kirkpatrick: To The Unseen Future

 The five sound structures in this exhibition allow gallery-goers to unleash their own creative self as motion-sensitive electronics produce unexpected compositions.
 The painted finish of these pieces is rather raw, with rough edges and paint applied unevenly, suggesting the energy and furtive sense of urgency of a graffiti artist at work.

 Also, in the main room on the third floor are a number of three-dimensional wall and floor structures.
 The Talking That Influences (2008) is one that extends well into the gallery space.
-This was originally constructed for an exhibition at the Forest City Gallery in London.
+This was originally constructed for a travelling exhibition, which included Museum London, St Mary’s University (Halifax) and the MOCA (Toronto).
 These structures are made up of reclaimed and reshaped boxes arranged in such a way as to tell a narrative, although we are not sure what that narrative is.
 The objects placed inside and outside of the boxes are also made of reclaimed materials, some of which are playful while others have an eerie feeling.
 The box shapes are connected by ropes with patterned cloth hanging from them, suggesting the transfer of energy or some form of communication that moves from box to box and finally results in the shadow form of an abstract child-like figure projected on the wall.

 The shadow image itself is startling – the stylized triangular shape suggests a little girl’s dress, but it is a little girl with a horrifying head, possibly the result of exposure to some deadly toxin.
 The structure, when viewed all together, suggests ritual, ancient civilizations, storytelling, or something from a science fiction film; all themes that fascinate Kirkpatrick.
 In the smaller room on this floor is a complementary floor-to-wall structure with a similarly ominous tone.
 Also constructed of reclaimed wood and wooden boxes, The Way (2008) grew out of an adventurous travelling experience in Cuba where Kirkpatrick unexpectedly became deeply immersed in the culture of the Cuban people.